clee-jana/vagrant-graphite/README.md

 * Not sure how to auto run the syncdb command unattended.
 I've tried various forms of `-noinput` without any luck.
+* Need to change ENABLE_UDP_LISTENER to True in /etc/carbon/carbon.conf